-In my November month challenge I had mentioned that I will be writing one article every day.
+In my November month challenge, I mentioned that I will be writing one article every day.
 Consistently writing one article every week is doable, but one per day is unbelievably hard.

 You would have heard of this story in one of its variants.
 There was a professor who taught pottery and he wanted to run an experiment with his students.
 One month before the final exam, he split the class into two Groups: A and B.